 All Sunny Snaps cards are very distinctive, thanks to a panel at the bottom featuring the company name, often with the year the photograph was taken (and sometimes the location, though many of their cards just say “South Coast”).
 This panel is very distinctive and unique to Sunny Snaps.
 The little pen and ink sketches usually feature a London landmark and a seaside image; deckchairs, seagulls and the like.
 There is also space for the negative reference number to be hand-written.

 A lot of the Sunny Snaps cards are very good technically too (“The best all British walking picture postcard” according to their envelopes!) and this together with the nostalgic look of the designs makes them popular with collectors (and may have inspired the title of Bradford Media Museum’s exhibition of beach photography a few years ago).

 The oldest dated card I have seen is from 1931, the latest 1941.
 This suggests they set up business as the walking picture craze really took off, but struggled to carry on (as did other walking picture firms) once the war began.
 In 1939 the walkies were priced at just 7d each, which was lower than many walking picture firms.
 Perhaps this contributed to their demise.

-In terms of location, I’ve seen Sunny Snaps cards taken in Worthing, Littlehampton (both places close to one another), Bognor Regis (where cards could be collected at Fuller’s newsagents on Lansdowne Place), Hunstanton, Lowestoft and London.
+In terms of location, I’ve seen Sunny Snaps cards taken in Worthing, Littlehampton (both places close to one another), Bognor Regis (where cards could be collected at Fuller’s newsagents on Lansdowne Place, see picture above – though the street seems to no longer exist), Hunstanton, Lowestoft and London.
 The latter location along with the sketches on the coastal cards, suggests they had a London headquarters, possibly in Houslow (two more of the walkies from London can be seen on the site, under the post heading Sunny Snaps again.)